Fresheyeball/deconfigured/blog/dag.md

     True
 ```

-The first type parameter to `EdgeSchema` is the list of edges _verbatim_, with
+- The first type parameter to `EdgeSchema` is the list of edges _verbatim_, with
   a different promoted container type.
-We used `Edge` and `EdgeValue` before for
+Before, we used `Edge` and `EdgeValue` for
   `ECons` (user friendliness and compatibility with `(->)`), and now `EdgeType`
   and `EdgeKind` serve to provide structure for our type-level functions / type
   families.

-The second parameter is a type-level map of the transitively connected nodes,
+- The second parameter is a type-level map of the transitively connected nodes,
   for each node.
 This gives us a cut-and-dry method for exclusion.

-The last parameter is just a switch that enforces uniqueness.
+- The last parameter is just a switch that enforces uniqueness.

 For instance, check out what happens when we add another edge: